-- Also, the grip is designed to prevent slipping and won’t slip or rub against the hands.
+- Also, the grip in this pole walking for seniors is designed to prevent slipping and won’t slip or rub against the hands.

-- Crafted from cork, the handles can absorb sweat and conform to the shape of your hand over time.
+- Crafted from cork, the handles in these senior walking sticks can absorb sweat and conform to the shape of your hand over time.

 - The High Stream Gear Women’s Walking Sticks are strong enough to withstand serious maneuvering that comes with various activities.